onlyOneYR/elasticsearch/intl.en-US/Quick Start/Prerequisites.md

 ## Elasticsearch Subscription {#section_tvt_lmk_zgb .section}

 All discounts for Alibaba Cloud Elasticsearch instances are offered based on the subscription duration that you have specified.

-You cannot request a refund with no reason in five days.
-Subscription products on the international site do not support refunds.
-If you want to terminate your subscription services, make sure that the data backup is complete, and log on to the Alibaba Cloud **console** \> **Billing Management** \> **Renewal** to manually disable the Don't Renew button.
-You can still use Alibaba Cloud services before the current billing cycle.
-The Subscription-based fees will not be returned to you.
-Auto renewal will be terminated in the next billing cycle.

 ## Elasticsearch instance types {#section_crb_mmk_zgb .section}